elastisys/compliantkubernetes/docs/index.md

       For application developers
     </dt>
     <dd class="grow-me">
-      Learn how Compliant Kubernetes helps you deploy and observe your application in production.
+      Learn how Welkin helps you deploy and observe your application in production.
     </dd>
     <dd><a role="button" href="./user-guide/">Get started</a></dd>
   </div>